Sharonville, OH

 1.45k people

-As of 2023, 9.17% of Sharonville, OH residents (1.28k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 9.17% of Sharonville, OH residents (1.28k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Sharonville, OH was 10.3%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Sharonville, OH compared to that of it's neighboring and parent geographies.